 You may also like to read: An Ultimate Guide to Outdoor Photoshoot Ideas for Men and Women

-There are a lot of variations of street photosets.
-It is only limited by the photographer’s imagination, there are no more obstacles.
+There are a lot of variations of the street photography genre.
+It is only limited by the photographer's imagination, there are no more obstacles.
 Before choosing, one must rely on the wishes of the person, if it is a custom photo session, or on personal preferences, if it is photography.
 Among the most famous are:

 - Anna Karenina.
 This theme gained popularity after the release of the film starring Keira Knightley.
 An abandoned or operating depot, a lonely waiting for a train, a train in the frame, rails and the romance of a desert environment.